pmauri01/Client-XYZ-Engagement---Executive-Summary/README.md

       - Advanced CD pipelines and IaC.
     - Labs of each point above.
     - Review Tech Agility Discovery findings.
-  5. Post-Dojo - Fllow up for any outstanding itemsa and gather customer feedback and imrpove futurte dojos.
+  5. Post-Dojo - Follow up for any outstanding items and gather customer feedback and improve future dojos.